Conanbranch/fairness-explainability/README.md

-# Fairness, Explainability, and Interpretability
+# Fairness, Explainability, Interpretability, and Governance
-A repo devoted to publicly available resources on fairness, explainability, and interpretability in machine learning.
+A repo devoted to publicly available resources on fairness, explainability, interpretability, and governance in machine learning.

 # Tutorials